 As the region faces increasing challenges related to fossil fuel dependency, environmental degradation, and climate change, these journalists are stepping up to tell the stories that matter most.
 With a keen focus on investigative reporting, they will bring critical insights into the intersection of energy, policy, and climate justice.

-During this Fellowship, our fellows will dive deep into the complexities of fossil fuel issues across the Caribbean, shedding light on the impacts, challenges, and potential solutions for the region’s energy future.
+During this Fellowship, our fellows will explore the complexities of fossil fuel issues across the Caribbean, shedding light on the impacts, challenges, and potential solutions for the region’s energy future.
 Their work will help inform public discourse, promote accountability, and inspire action towards a more sustainable and just future.

 Get to know them!